fybrik/fybrik/site/docs/tasks/multicluster.md

 the deployment status of such deployments.
 There are multiple ways to run Razee.
 The two described here are a vanilla open source deployment on your own Kubernetes or as a managed service from a cloud provider.
 Due to the complex nature of installing Razee a managed service from a cloud provider is recommended.
-It's possible to define a multicluster group name that groups clusters that are used in a mesh instance.
-This will restrict the clusters that are usable in the mesh instance to the ones that are registered in the specified Razee group.
-This is especially helpful if Razee is also used for different purposes than Fybrik or multiple mesh instances should be used under the same Razee installation.
+It's possible to define a multicluster group name that groups clusters that are used in a Fybrik instance.
+This will restrict the clusters that are usable in the Fybrik instance to the ones that are registered in the specified Razee group.
+This is especially helpful if Razee is also used for different purposes than Fybrik or multiple Fybrik instances should be used under the same Razee installation.

 In general there is a need for the following Razee components to be installed: